Remarkable Women

 The programme includes:

-- Three full-day workshops: Immersive sessions to develop your leadership, with the first held in person in London and the remaining two delivered online.
+- Three full-day workshops: Immersive sessions to develop your leadership, with the first held in person in London (Wednesday 21 January) and the remaining two delivered online (Thursday 5 March and Tuesday 12 May).

-- Three fireside chats: Inspiring conversations with experienced leaders (dates tbc - online)
+- Three fireside chats: Inspiring conversations with experienced leaders (Thursday 5 February, Thursday 5 March and Tuesday 12 May - Online)

 - Fieldwork: Apply your learning in your school